What Do Electrical Engineers Do?

 Will I need a master's degree?

-A graduate degree in electrical engineering can be advantageous for those students looking to receive higher earning potential, additional certifications or go into advanced, specialized career paths.
+A graduate degree in electrical engineering or a student with a mechanical engineering degree can be advantageous for those students looking to receive higher earning potential, additional certifications or go into advanced, specialized career paths.
 This path is also recommended if you are interested in working in research and development or becoming a university instructor.

 Is Electrical Engineering a good degree?